Child development stages

 Child development stages are the theoretical milestones of child development, some of which are asserted in nativist theories.
 This article discusses the most widely accepted developmental stages in children.
-There exists a wide variation in terms of what is considered "normal", caused by variation in genetic, cognitive, physical, family, cultural, nutritional, educational, and environmental factors.
+There exists a wide variation in terms of what is considered "normal", caused by variations in genetic, cognitive, physical, family, cultural, nutritional, educational, and environmental factors.
 Many children reach some or most of these milestones at different times from the norm.

-Holistic development sees the child in the round, as a whole person – physically, emotionally, intellectually, socially, morally, culturally and spiritually.
+Holistic development sees the child in the round, as a whole person – physically, emotionally, intellectually, socially, morally, culturally, and spiritually.
 Learning about child development involves studying patterns of growth and development, from which guidelines for 'normal' development are construed.
-Developmental norms are sometimes called milestones – they define the recognised pattern of development that children are expected to follow.
-Each child develops in a unique way; however, using norms helps in understanding these general patterns of development while recognising the wide variation between individuals.
+Developmental norms are sometimes called milestones – they define the recognized development pattern that children are expected to follow.
+Each child develops uniquely; however, using norms helps in understanding these general patterns of development while recognizing the wide variation between individuals.

-One way to identify pervasive developmental disorders is if infants fail to meet the development milestones in time or at all.
+One way to identify pervasive developmental disorders is if infants fail to meet the developmental milestones in time or at all.